Learning

 Step 3: Do Timed Practice Tests

+You have 57 minutes to answer 50 multiple-choice questions.
 Practice under real conditions: set a timer, don't pause, don't look up answers mid-test.
-Get comfortable with the format so the test room doesn't feel unfamiliar.
 Aim to score consistently above 47/50 in practice before you book.
-If you're scoring 43 or 44, you're exactly at the pass mark — a bad day could still fail you.

 Step 4: Don't Underestimate Hazard Perception